Implement generic hydrogen fuel cell stack model

 If the pressure given is relative to the atmospheric pressure, add 1 bar to get the absolute pressure.

 If air is used as oxidant, assume 21% of O2 and 1% of H2O in case their percentages are not specified.

 If not specified, estimate it from the formulae below:

 If the maximum air flow rate is given, the nominal flow rate can be calculated assuming a constant oxygen utilization at any load.
 The current drawn by the cell is linearly dependent on air flow rate and the nominal flow rate is given by:

 In this case,

 In case no information is given, assume the rate of conversion of oxygen to be 50% (as it is usually the case for most fuel cell stacks) and use the formulae below to determine the nominal air flow rate.

 Fuel cell response time = 10s

 Note The parameters [Eoc, V1], [Inom, Vnom] and [Iend,Vend] are approximate and depend on the precision of the points obtained from the polarization curve.
-The higher the accuracy of theses parameters, the more closed will be the simulated stack voltage to the data sheet curve.
+The higher the accuracy of these parameters, the more closed will be the simulated stack voltage to the data sheet curve.
 A tool, called ScanIt (from amsterchem) can be used to extract precise values from data sheet curves.